j-easy/easy-flows/README.md

 Most of BPMN concepts are not essential to many applications, and building such applications on top of a heavy engine is not efficient.

 Easy Flows tries to provide a simple alternative with natural APIs that are easy to think about along with basic flows that most small/medium sized applications would require.
-If your business process requires a A0 paper to be drawn down, Easy Flows is probably not the right choice for you.
+If your business process requires an A0 paper to be drawn down, Easy Flows is probably not the right choice for you.

 ## Contribution